Zanerast/Practice_App-Notification_Scheduler/README.md

 ## This app does the following:
 - Implements the JobService Framework

-- Constructs a JobInfo object with specific constraints.
+- Constructs a JobInfo object with specific constraints

 - Schedules a JobService based on the JobInfo object